I’ll tell you ’bout the magic and it’ll free your soul,

-In the culture of female dorm life, pop-music lyrics are a collective soundtrack, a scrapbook, as well as an extension of moods and behavior ready to broadcast via stereo.
-Each of the sorority sisters living on the Delta Delta Delta dorm floor can remember her high school prom songs ("Wonderful Tonight," "Set the Night to Music," "Celebration").
-The sisters with sweethearts share a special song with their boyfriends ("My Funny Valentine," "Brown-Eyed Girl").
-Most have already picked out the music for their wedding day ("Because You Love Me," "Cherish") and/or funeral ("Imagine," "The Greatest Love of All," "I Will Remember You").
+In the culture of female dorm life, pop-music lyrics are a collective soundtrack, a scrapbook, as well an announcement of moods and behavior, broadcast via stereo.
+Each of the sorority sisters living on the Delta Delta Delta dorm floor can remember her high school prom songs (“Wonderful Tonight,” “Set the Night to Music,” “Celebration”).
+The sisters with sweethearts share a special song with their boyfriends (“My Funny Valentine,” “Brown-Eyed Girl”).
+Most have already picked out the music for their wedding day (“Because You Love Me,” “Cherish”) and/or funeral (“Imagine,” “The Greatest Love of All,” “I Will Remember You”).

 Jackie, a freckled senior, likes to group and re-record her favorite songs onto tapes: getting-ready-on-a-Saturday-night tapes, tapes for driving, tapes for being pensive.
 “I have one for when I am super-depressed, and it is so sad.
 I know every word to all the songs, and I just sing along and cry,” she says.

-Tapes of songs in which the words don’t matter at all, like Jackie’s boy-bands tape, are usually played "to rev up before a date or something."
-That’s for when she just wants something fun and loud with a beat, not when she wants to really hear what the artists are saying.
+Tapes of songs in which the words don’t matter at all, like Jackie’s boy-bands tape, are usually played “to rev up before a date or something.”
+That’s for when she just wants a fun and loud beat, not when she wants to really hear what the artists are saying.

 “I mean, he has feelings for this girl, but he’s gonna stay with his girlfriend, and it really hurts him to do that.
 I think they express that well; I can hear in his voice how he’s feeling,” she gushes.

-Ziggy stops Courtney – "But then after midnight, they start playing booty rap and freak-me music."
-The sisters groan and list examples of songs lyrics about wet bodies, screams of pleasure, bumping and grinding, and one ditty called "Put It in Your Mouth."
+Ziggy stops Courtney.
+“But then after midnight, they start playing booty rap and freak-me music.”
+The sisters groan and list examples of song lyrics about wet bodies, screams of pleasure, bumping and grinding, and one ditty called “Put It in Your Mouth.”